wj-jason/LearnFreely/README.md

 Contact us at info@learnfreely.ca

-As of August 30, 2023 this repo has been moved under LearnFreely-Scripts managed by new user learnfreely: https://github.com/learnfreely/LearnFreely-Scripts
+As of August 30, 2023 this repo has been moved under LearnFreely-Scripts managed by new organization account: https://github.com/learnfreely